- Home

-How old does my puppy have to be to start training?
-This is the most common question we receive, the answer is it’s never too early The day your puppy is born is the day training starts.
-A good breeder will have started establishing a routine, potty manners and crate training from birth.
+How old should my puppy be to start training?
+This is one of the most common questions we get, and the answer is—it’s never too early!
+Training begins the moment your puppy is born.
+A responsible breeder will start setting routines, potty habits, and crate training from day one.

 Your puppy can begin training with us as soon as they have their second round of vaccinations, which is usually between 9 and 12 weeks of age,